tangtaidvlp/Tom/README.md

 - Language: Kotlin for Coding & XML for UI

 # Appearance
-*This is real appearance on Android deviced (VSmart), designed all by myself in Adobe XD*
+*This is the real appearance on Android device (VSmart), designed all by myself in Adobe XD*

 ## Basic features